-Marattia fraxinea is a large fern.
-It has a rounded growth habit and large, spreading fronds.
-The erect, rounded stem becomes 1 m tall and 20 cm in diameter.
+Ptisana fraxinea, earlier Marattia fraxinea, is a large fern with rounded growth habit and large, spreading fronds.
+The erect stem becomes 1 m tall and 20 cm in diameter.

-The Marattiaceae family (of which the Marattia genus forms part) includes the fern species with the biggest fronds.
-Many of them grow fleshy roots and are found worldwide in temperate zones; the Marattia genus being spread across the earth in tropical and subtropical regions.
+The Marattiaceae family (of which the Ptisana genus, previously Marattia forms part), includes the fern species with the biggest fronds.
+Many of them grow fleshy roots and are found worldwide in temperate zones; the Ptisana genus being spread across the earth in tropical and subtropical regions.

 Marattiaceae is the only family of its order and even its class, having diverged early from other ferns in its evolutionary history.
 Not that they grew so independently and smoothly without trials and tribulations: There are many extinct species and genera in their family tree as reconstructed by botanists.